Resources for the Classroom

 - TEDTalk: Cross Cultural Communication- Pellegrino Riccardi https://youtu.be/YMyofREc5Jk

 - TEDTalk: Why Cultural Diversity Matters- Michael Gavin https://youtu.be/48RoRi0ddRU

 An important component of the university’s mission is to provide students with the knowledge and cultural awareness to be responsible and successful citizens in today’s globally integrated world.
 Global Carolina is dedicated to advancing internationalization, developing services and delivering programs to facilitate students' engagement in global learning.
 Below you will find opportunities for both students and faculty to get involved with these exciting programs on campus.

 This webpage features information and links for numerous mentoring and support programs to connect domestic students with international students studying at USC:

 These programs can satisfy Graduation with Leadership Distinction requirements for students pursuing the GLD.
 Please feel free to share this page or any information about these programs.Click here to visit the Volunteer Opportunities page.

-Carolina Intercultural Training, led by International Student Services, focuses on understanding cross-cultural communication styles and exploring strategies for increasing intercultural competence.
+Carolina Intercultural Training, led by International Student and Scholar Support, focuses on understanding cross-cultural communication styles and exploring strategies for increasing intercultural competence.
 The goal is to help attendees to diffuse commonly held prejudgments and create a more effective approach to communication.
-The workshop includes information on diversity at USC, models of cultural dimensions, and activities to help navigate between cultural differences both in a work and classroom setting.
+The workshop includes information on diversity at USC, models of cultural dimensions, and activities to help navigate cultural differences both in a work and classroom setting.
 These trainings are available for both students and faculty/staff.

 USC faculty and staff are instrumental in developing overseas study opportunities.
 Explore the ways you can become involved by taking a group of students to Paris, traveling with colleagues to Costa Rica or advising students on courses from across the globe.